A nearly optimal randomized algorithm for explorable heap selection: Lower bound

 \section{Lower bound}

 No lower bound is known for the running time of the selection problem on explorable heaps.
-However, we will show that any algorithm with space complexity at most $s$, has a running time of at least $\Omega(n\log_{s}(n))$.
+However, we will show that any (randomized) algorithm with space complexity at most $s$, has a running time of at least $\Omega(n\log_{s}(n))$.
 Somewhat surprisingly, the tree that is used for the lower bound construction is very simple: a root with two trails of length $O(n)$ attached to it.

 We will make use of a variant of the communication complexity model.
-In this model there are two agents $A$ and $B$, that both have access to their own sets of values in $S_A$ and $S_B$ respectively.
-These sets are the input.
+In this model a totally ordered set $W$ is given, which is partitioned into $(S_A,S_B)$.
+There are two agents $A$ and $B$, that have access to the sets of values in $S_A$ and $S_B$ respectively.
 We have $|S_A|=n+1$ and $|S_B|=n$.
 Assume that all values $S_A$ and $S_B$ are different.
-Now consider the problem where player $A$ wants to compute the median of $S_A\cup S_B$.
+Now consider the problem where player $A$ wants to compute the median, that is the $(n+1)$th smallest value of $W$.

 Because the players only have access to their own values, they need to communicate.
 For this purpose they use a protocol, that can consist of multiple rounds.
 In every odd round, player $A$ can do computations and send units of information to player $B$.
 In every even round, player $B$ does computations and sends information to player $A$.
 We assume that sending one value from $S_A$ or $S_B$ takes up one \emph{unit of information}.
 Furthermore, we assume that, except for comparisons, no operations can be performed on the values.
 For example, the algorithm cannot do addition or multiplication on the values.